reactGo/reactGo/README.md

 - Express 4.x server with a ton of middleware
 - Mongoose for MongoDB
-- Sequelize for Postgres and MySQL
+- Sequelize for Postgres or MySQL
 - Procfile to enable deployment to Heroku & Docs on Salt configurations + Deployment for Digital Ocean